UN World Water Development Report: Background

-In 1998, during the Sixth Session of the Commission on Sustainable Development, the need for regular, global assessments of freshwater resources was highlighted.
-In response to this call, UNESCO established the World Water Assessment Programme (WWAP) that is tasked to produce the World Water Development Report (WWDR) in collaboration with the member organizations of what is now known as UN-Water (then the ACC Subcommittee on Water Resources).
-Initially, the report was triennial, that provided a comprehensive overview of the state of global freshwater resources and tracked progress towards water-related Millennium Development Goals (MDGs).
+In 1998, the Sixth Session of the Commission on Sustainable Development stated that there was a need for regular, global assessments on the status of freshwater resources.
+In response to this recommendation, the member organizations of UN-Water (known then as the ACC Subcommittee on Water Resources) decided to produce a World Water Development Report every three years, with an aim to reporting on the status of global freshwater resources and the progress achieved in reaching the Millennium Development Goals related to water.